Shop Subscribe

 Look up words in the dictionary

 Sure, the definition of a word is just a Google search away.
-However, looking something up in a dictionary or thesaurus teachers students alphabetization and organization skills.
+However, looking something up in a dictionary or thesaurus teaches students alphabetization and organization skills.
 It can also serve as a fun jumping-off point for investigations of related words or concepts, creating a fun reading or English lesson.

 Counting money